-INPATIENT PERCOCET DETOX IN A REHAB SETTING
+INPATIENT PERCOCET DETOX

-Physical dependency on Percocet often causes severe withdrawal symptoms, and requires a gradual detox in order to avoid convulsions and seizures.
+Physical dependency on Percocet often causes severe withdrawal symptoms, and requires a gradual and supervised detox in order to avoid convulsions and seizures.
 Percocet detox likely requires medication like methadone, Chlondine and Buprenorphine to help with alleviating severe withdrawal symptoms.
 Once the body has completely detoxed, the next step of Percocet detox begins: treating the mental addiction to Percocet.
 Even if the addict genuinely wants to quit using Percocet, their mind and physiology will continue to “tell” them that they need more Percocet in order to function and feel at ease.
 Undergoing addiction treatment at a Percocet rehab provides the safe and supportive environment a person with substance use disordered person needs in order to truly and completely overcome a Percocet addiction.

 Detox is an essential first step on the road to recovery.
 When you use drugs or alcohol for an extended period of time, dangerous and harmful toxins build up in your system.
 The detoxification process works to eliminate these toxins and free you from your physiological dependence on alcohol or drugs.
 Once you are free of the physiological addiction, your body and mind are prepared for the therapeutic work that follows in the next stage of treatment.

 At Cliffside Malibu, we create individual plans for our clients in every stage of treatment, including detox.
 Our detox methods are successful because we put great care and planning into the alleviation of the physical symptoms of your withdrawal.
 Our programs employ an advanced range of medical therapies, all tailored to particular forms of addiction.
-Detoxification from alcohol, cocaine, heroin, and prescription drugs all require specialized medical expertise.
+Detoxification from alcohol, cocaine, heroin and prescription drugs all require specialized medical expertise.
 An individualized, professionally managed detox program is the foundation for achieving meaningful and lasting sobriety.